SietseAchterop/My_BLE_UART/README.md

-## Note
+## Not

 This is an updated version of the flutter_reactive_ble_uart app.

-1. Newer flutter, android studio and libraries are used.
+1. Newer flutter, android studio and library versions are used.
-2. And main.dart is updated accordinly.
+2. Use permission_handler main.dart.
+3. Some minor changes in main.dart to make it non-nullable.

 Everything seems to work, there is however one strange problem.
 While is works when used with a Samsung tablet (Android 10) there is a problem with a Samsung S7 smartphone (Android 8).